bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

     4.3
    </td>
    <td colspan="2" >
     For visibility and state tracking, use events to announce state changes or business actions.
+This key strategy allows efficient indexing of primary operations such as deposits and withdrawals.
+This approach, in turn, provides invaluable data for projects to monitor real-time interaction of fund states with the protocol, thereby ensuring optimal transparency and control.
    </td>
    <td>High
    </td>